-This Prospectus and the documents incorporated by reference contain forward-looking statements regarding our business and the therapeutic and commercial potential of our technologies and products in development.
+This prospectus and the documents incorporated by reference contain forward-looking statements regarding our business and the therapeutic and commercial potential of our technologies and products in development.
 Such statements are subject to certain risks and uncertainties, particularly those inherent in discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics, in the process of conducting gene functionalization and target validation activities and in launching new products and services for or with collaborators, and the endeavor of building a business around such potential products.
 Actual results could differ materially from those discussed in this Prospectus.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in our Annual Report on Form 10-K/A for the year ended December 31, 2000 which is on file with the U.S. Securities and Exchange Commission and those identified in the section entitled "Risk Factors" beginning on page 4 of this report.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section entitled "Risk Factors" beginning on page 4 of this prospectus.
 As a result, you are cautioned not to rely on these forward-looking statements.